Code-Institute-Submissions/the-recipe-book-group/README.md

 ## WIREFRAMES

 Wireframes were constructed using [whimsical Wireframes](https://whimsical.com/wireframes) as it allow me to easily construct both a mobile and desktop version of original concept.
-See the wireframes <a href="https://github.com/andershup/the-recipe-book-group/blob/196ae246d08eeb42e0cca89686e5c49d33c066e4/wireframes">here.</a>
+See the wireframes <a href="https://github.com/andershup/the-recipe-book-group/tree/master/wireframes">here.</a>

 ## TESTING

 ### Manual testing

-- Navbar: All navbar links tested as functional in both mobile and expanded view.The "Home" link as well as clicking on the center-logo text returns page to the index page from all pages.
-Errors found: The mobile nav is showing on the tablet(medium) setting.
-- Index.html main body: All links tested as functional.
-- See our recipes page: All links tested functional.
-The last 'show this recipe' buttom obscured by footer so buffer div added outside the 'for' loop.
-- Add Recipe page: All links tested functional.
-Errors found: The Materialize column sizes used not responsive.
-- Footer: Footer showing correctly on all pages.

-### Validator testing

-#### CSS.
-No errors found.

-#### HTML
-- base.html.
--
+I want through all my user stories and tested all functionality and  working.
+I am satisfied that all the planned user stories have been implemented correctly.

 ## Bugs and Fixes

 Navbar: Dispite having "show-on-small" as a Materialize class which is defined as "show on mobiles ONLY" it is still showing up to a width of 992px in Dev Tools.
-Also the side-nav is showing the entire length of the page.

-the dropdown menu would not hide on mobile despite adding hide-on-small-only to class also mobile menu si showing on tablet instpite adding show-on-small class. adding hide-on-med-and-up removed the menu on all formats.
+The dropdown menu would not hide on mobile despite adding hide-on-small-only to class Mobile menu si showing on tablet instpite adding show-on-small class.
+Adding hide-on-med-and-up removed the menu on all formats.

 ```html
 <a href="#" data-activates="mobile-nav" class="button-collapse show-on-small"><i class="material-icons">menu</i></a>
 ```
+I tried to use CSS @media queries but this did not work either.
+The addition of the btn class (materialize) in the mobile-nav resolved the issue.

 Add Recipe:(example code)